-THE TIPLINE IS STANDING BY Indoor rock climbing gym opening up in an old cement plant?
+THE TIPLINE IS STANDING BY New on-site seafood restaurant opening up at the aquarium?
 To cover this city well, Swamplot needs your tips.
 So if you spot something interesting going on in your neighborhood, let us know!
 Taken some nice pics from around town?
 Send them to our Flickr group.
 If you’ve uploaded a video to YouTube you think we might be interested in, send us a link.
 While you’re at it, be sure to like us on Facebook, follow us on Twitter, and sign up to be on Swamplot’s email list.

 OUT OF THE OFFICE FOR PRESIDENTS DAY

 Looks like it’s just about time for an executive day off.
 Swamplot will take pause on Monday to contemplate those who’ve occupied the oval room in the house this house looks a lot like.
 On Tuesday, we’ll be back with more news about what’s going where in Houston’s man-made milieu.
 Photo of Ross Sterling’s mansion, 515 Bayridge Rd., Morgan’s Point: HAR

 In observance of Martin Luther King Jr. Day, Swamplot is putting the brakes on new posts for the rest of this Monday.
 We’ll be back tomorrow with continued coverage of what’s new in Houston’s evolving assortment of human habitats.
 Photo of Crestmont Park United Methodist Church at 11333 MLK Blvd.: Swamplot inbox